aangwenyi/secsuite-production/README.md

 # SECSUITE BETA Release v1.2

-## Created & Maintained by Systèmes Securitech Systems
+## Created & Maintained by Daniel Ward
 The purpose of SECSUITE is to allow easy workflows & automated threat management to UNIX Systems Administrators.

 ### Within SECSUITE Free Tier: